voegtlel/multi-storage-client/README.md

 ### Running Tests

-The project includes both unit and integration tests.
-Here’s how to run them:
+The project includes unit, integration, and end-to-end (E2E) tests.
+In most cases, you'll only run the unit and integration tests.

 #### Unit Tests